benders5e/benders5e/bender.md

 *Prerequisite: the ability to bend an element*

 ***
 You've learned to use your bending in conjunction with weapons when you fight.
+- You can bend even when your hands are occupied by melee weapons
-When you use the Attack action with a melee weapon on your turn, you can make basic bending attack as part of the same attack.
+- When you use the Attack action with a melee weapon on your turn, you can make basic bending attack as part of the same attack.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 3 | FEATS</div>